How do my trainees get registered for the BRI?

 Discussion groups are an important part of the training process for trainees.
 All discussion group leaders are volunteers (many have been nominated by their department chairs) and based on feedback, they value these sessions as much as the trainees.
-We strongly encourage your participation and welcome your feedback on the process.
+We primarily try to use post-docs, but with a large number of groups each year and feedback from participants that they want faculty involvement, we strongly encourage your participation and welcome your feedback on the process.

-Funding for the BRI series is provided by the School of Medicine and the Department of Bioethics & Humanities and our budget is very limited.
+Funding for BRI is provided by the School of Medicine and the Department of Bioethics & Humanities.
+Our budget is very limited.
 This is required training, and by providing the training centrally, the program aims to free up your time and budget.

 We provide the background materials, suggestions for getting conversations started, videos of the lectures if requested and other assistance as requested.

 Starting in 2008, we also provide a one-time training session/refresher on facilitating BRI discussion groups.
-Contact Margaret Mitchell for further information at email@example.com.
+For further information email firstname.lastname@example.org.